733amir/python-for-you-and-me/README.md

 I am trying to create a small book about Python programming language.

+You can see a HTML version of it in your browser [here](https://733amir.github.io/python-for-you-and-me).

 ## Do you need this book?

 If you are: